Amrita-TIFAC-Cyber-Blockchain/Blockchain-and-Cryptocurrency-Forensics/README.md

     - Exploring & Understanding NFTs and Scope of its Forensics
     - Exploring the Scope of Metaverse Forensics
     - Exploring the Use of Metaverse for Forensic Analysis
+    - Exploration to Design a Open-Source Cryptocurrency Forensics Framework (OSCFF)

   - **2021**
     - [Exploring the various Bitcoin Blockchain Explorer APIs (AG)](https://amrita-tifac-cyber-blockchain.github.io/Blockchain-and-Cryptocurrency-Forensics/Blockchain/Bitcoin/)